 Please visit the University College website or call 314-935-6700 for more detailed information, requirements, and policies concerning specific graduate degree programs.

 Admission to the Doctor of Liberal Arts program is extremely competitive.
 Candidates must already hold a master's degree in a relevant subject from an accredited institution of higher learning.
-The application deadline is April 1.
+The application deadline is April 1 for the fall semester, and October 15 for the spring semester.
 Please visit the University College website for more detailed admissions requirements and information about the Doctor of Liberal Arts.

 Admission to master's degree programs is competitive and open on a selective basis to qualified individuals who have earned a baccalaureate degree.
 University College and the Graduate School review completed applications and make admissions decisions on a rolling basis for master's degree programs.
 The process typically takes four to six weeks.
 Accordingly, master's degree applicants should submit materials according to the following schedule in order to ensure a timely decision: mid-November for spring; mid-April for summer; mid-July for fall.
 Please visit the University College website for additional program-specific admission requirements.